 Since the official Forest Service map is only a sketch drawing without trail names or numbers, and the National Geographic Trails Illustrated 804 Tahoe National Forest: Yuba and American Rivers and Jeffrey Schaffer’s The Tahoe Sierra book do not agree on names and numbers, there is no single source to use.
 I’ve used the TI 804 numbers.

-The official trailheads, noted on the FS trailhead web page are: Grayhorse Valley, Tevis Cup, Talbot, PCT from the north, Barker Pass, and Granite Chief in Squaw Valley.
+The official trailheads are: Grayhorse Valley, Tevis Cup, Talbot, PCT from the north, Barker Pass, and Granite Chief in Squaw Valley.
 Alpine Meadows Trailhead and Powderhorn Trailhead should be added to the Forest Service list.

 The Pacific Crest Trail (PCT) enters the wilderness on the north just below Granite Chief peak, and exits (or vice-a-versa) just south of Twin Peaks.
 There are seven segments that total about 11 miles within the wilderness, or 15.9 miles from Granite Chief Trail to Barker Pass Trailhead.
 This trail is well described in many guidebooks, so I’ll leave it at that.
 Described in The Tahoe Sierra, trips 45 & 50.

 The portion of the trail between the Tevis Cup Trail junction and the Whiskey Creek Trail junction is also designated as part of the American Discovery Trail (ADT).

 I have been brushing this section of the PCT, and it is in much better shape than 2007 when I started, when it was impassible at several locations, however, there are still brushy sections that need to be cut back and maintained.

 The PCT can be considered in seven segment, below.
 Clicking the junction link will take you to the junction page, in case you want to see the signs at the junction.